 Alcohol and other drug workers can use the guidelines together with existing guidelines.
 The guidelines are based on the best available evidence and utilise the experience and knowledge of consumers, carers, clinicians, academics, researchers and policy makers.

 With funding from the Australian Government the website and online training program was developed by Dr Christina Marel, Associate Professor Katherine Mills, Mr Jack Wilson and Professor Maree Teesson of the

 Centre of Research Excellence in Mental Health and Substance Use (CREMS), at the National Drug and Alcohol Research Centre (NDARC).

 While the website was developed primarily for alcohol and other drug workers, the content may also be useful for other healthcare providers, as well as those studying mental health, alcohol and other drugs, and public health.

 Mental health conditions are not a barrier to treating people with substance use issues.
 Research has shown that people with these conditions can benefit from usual substance use treatment just as much as those without these conditions.

-For information about alcohol and other drugs check out the Your Room A-Z Listing of Drugs.
+For information about alcohol and other drugs check out the A-Z of Drugs.